akshayatambe/Client_Management_System/README.md

 5) Deal Pipeline Tracking
 The application includes a deal pipeline system that helps users visualize different stages of sales processes such as prospect, negotiation, won, and lost deals.
 This improves sales tracking and workflow organization.

-6) Activity Monitoring
-Users can manage and monitor daily activities such as calls, meetings, follow-ups, and tasks.
-This feature helps maintain productivity and ensures proper tracking of customer interactions.

-7) Responsive UI Design
-The user interface is fully responsive and optimized for desktop, tablet, and mobile devices.
-Tailwind CSS is used to create a clean, modern, and flexible design system for better user experience.

-8) Secure Authentication using Supabase
-Supabase provides backend authentication and secure database connectivity.
-User data and sessions are securely managed using Supabase services, ensuring safe access control and reliable backend integration.

-9) Real-Time Data Handling
-The application supports dynamic and real-time data updates, allowing users to instantly view changes in leads, deals, and activities without requiring manual page refreshes.

-10) Clean and Professional Interface
-Pulse CRM follows modern UI/UX principles with organized layouts, proper spacing, smooth navigation, and professional dashboard components to create an intuitive user experience.

 ---